DustinVII/ArduinoBasicWiFiConnect/README.md

 # ArduinoBasicWiFiConnect
-This is a basic example on how to connect your Arduino to WiFi
+This is a basic example on how to connect your Arduino to WiFi.
+I added 3 lights for demonstration purposes.